If you like this page, why not share it?

 The Carnival includes two processions and a number of contests with the four days building up to the final event of the ‘Entierro del Bogueron’ or Burial of the Anchovy (although it’s often referred to as the burial of the Sardine).
 Frankly this is a somewhat bizarre tradition but one that seems to be really rather old and is seen throughout Spain.
 In Nerja a large decorated (fake) Anchovy is paraded through the streets with all manner of pageantry until it reaches one of the towns central beaches, La Calahonda, where it’s blown up as part of a fireworks display!

-The Nerja Carnival 2018 will begin on Saturday 10th February and continue until Sunday the 13th although we stress that these dates are currently unconfirmed.
+The Nerja Carnival 2018 will begin on Thursday 8th February and continue until Sunday the 11th.

 Events Timetable 2017